HGVSnomenclature/VarNomen/_bg-material/glossary.md

     *   **HGVS**-DNA: a sequence change where, compared to a reference sequence, one residue is replaced by one other residue.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/substitution/), [_RNA_](/recommendations/RNA/variant/substitution/) or [_protein_](/recommendations/protein/variant/substitution/).

+*   SV
+    :   Structural Variant (SV), a variant where the normal structure of a large stretch of DNA is altered, including copy number variants (CNV, deletions/duplications), inversions, insertions, translocations, transpositions, etc.
+    :   _**NOTE:**_  a “large stretch” is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.

 *   trans
     :   two variants are **"in trans"** when they are on different alleles (DNA molecules, chromosomes).